AngelaSumner/hello-world/README.md

 ==========

 Just my ideas

-Hello, just learning how to code and script.
+Hello, messing around and learning how to work things here.
 Seems interesting.